 Like many Americans, you may be planning on curling up in front of the fireplace this Christmas to celebrate with your family.
-A source of warmth and beauty, fireplaces are a wonderful part of the winter season, and the perfect pairing with a cup of hot cocoa or a good book.
+A source of warmth and beauty, fireplaces are a wonderful part of the winter season and the perfect pairing with a cup of hot cocoa or a good book.
 However, fireplaces also affect indoor air quality, so if you are using one this winter, it’s important to know how to operate it safely.

 Why Fireplaces Can be Dangerous for Your Air

-- Carbon Monoxide: Carbon monoxide, aka CO, is colorless and odorless gas that prevents your body from getting oxygen.
+- Carbon Monoxide: Carbon monoxide, aka CO, is a colorless and odorless gas that prevents your body from getting oxygen.
 Even small amounts of CO in your home can lead to fatigue, dizziness, disorientation, and headaches.
 High CO levels can cause someone to become unconscious and even result in death.
-If you have older family members of children in your home, it is especially important to watch out for CO exposure, as they tend to be the ones most at risk.
-Consider installing a carbon monoxide detector and/or an oxygen-depletion sensor in your home before using your fireplace this year, and watch out for pervasive flu symptoms and stomach aches, as these can actually be signs of CO exposure in disguise.
+If you have older family members or children in your home, it is especially important to watch out for CO exposure, as they tend to be the ones most at risk.
+Consider installing a carbon monoxide detector and/or an oxygen-depletion sensor in your home before using your fireplace this year and watch out for pervasive flu symptoms and stomach aches, as these can be signs of CO exposure in disguise.

 - Wood-Burning Particles: The burning of wood can release particulates into your air, created during the incomplete combustion of a fuel source, like gas.
 These particles can damage your lungs, and contribute to asthma, bronchitis, and allergy-related health problems.
-Prolonged exposure to wood-burning particles have also been linked to cancer.
+Prolonged exposure to wood-burning particles has also been linked to cancer.